Main Street Lending Program

 The Paycheck Protection Program (PPP) within the CARES Act puts in place several provisions to support small businesses.
 Specifically, the PPP provides for loans to be issued that can cover payroll costs and a number of other costs.
 Congress initially

 approved $349 billion for the program, intending to fund requests through June 30, 2020.
-Funds were subject to availability from the SBA and were exhausted on April 16th.
-A second round of funding, totaling $310 billion was passed on April 23rd.
+Funds were exhausted on April 16th, and a second round of funding, totaling $310 billion was passed on April 23rd.
+Congress subsequently passed a bill to extend

 Generally, any SBA qualified small business can get a loan.
 However, here are the details of expanded qualification criteria:

-- A small that meets the SBA size requirements
+- A small business that meets the SBA size requirements

 - A small business with less than 500 employees